B

 Is the 12% return guaranteed?

-No. Mutual fund returns are market-linked and not guaranteed.
-12% is a commonly used long-term estimate for equity mutual funds based on historical Nifty 50 returns.
-Actual returns may be higher or lower.
+No. Mutual fund SIP returns are market-linked and not guaranteed.
+12% is only an example rate many investors use for long-term equity planning.
+Your actual returns can be higher or lower.

 Can I stop or pause my SIP?